Juarez Liga MX team: Lobos BUAP confirm plans to move north, assume Bravos name | Goal.com

 The league approved the change at its general meeting, it confirmed in a news release, with Juarez also taking Lobos' place in the U-20, U-17, U-15, U-13 leagues and also assuming its spot in the women's league, Liga MX Femenil.

 While unwieldy, the move echoes similar occurrences that happened in the past.
 Queretaro should have been relegated in 2013 but the club in Chiapas relocated there while the club based in San Luis moved to Chiapas.
 That left fans in San Luis without a team.
 La Piedad, the team set to be promoted, also was purchased and folded.
+Despite Lobos moving, Puebla still has a first-division club with Club Puebla now the only Liga MX team in the colonial city of 1.5 million just east of Mexico City.
 A new team in San Luis Potosi, Atletico San Luis, earned promotion this spring.

 Lobos BUAP should have gone down to the second division in 2018 but, with the Ascenso champion that season not meeting the first division's requirements, was able to pay a fine to remain in the top division.
 This year's relegated team, Veracruz, opted to the same, and Liga MX will have 19 teams in the upcoming season.